Golen Village Targeted

 "… What are you planning?"

 "Nothing much.
-You just need to understand that causing disturbances nearby is bad and follow that policy."
+I just need you to understand that stirring up trouble in the area is bad, and to follow that policy."

 "I thought it would speed things up.
 And it actually did."